-Addie Dickson grew up in Shreveport, Louisiana, and has always had an interest in understanding how the human body works.
+Addie Dickson grew up in Shreveport, La., and has always been interested in understanding how the human body works.
 She earned her undergraduate degree in Biochemistry from Centenary College, a small liberal arts school in Louisiana.
 While at UT Southwestern, Addie received a fellowship that allowed her the unique opportunity to spend a summer conducting her research in rural Tokushima, Japan.

 She is studying the role of phosphate homeostasis in female fertility, which is a major concern in chronic kidney disease.
 Additionally, dietary consumption of phosphate is rising in America, so she is investigating the potential impact this has on reproduction.